A Fast Hybrid Cascade Network for Voxel-based 3D Object Classification: Related Works

 \subsection{Voxel based 3D CNNs}

 Early works of volumetric CNN ~\cite{maturana2015voxnet, Wu20153DSA} propose to convert 3D shape to binary representation on voxel grids, and then apply a 3D convolution network to extract the global feature for shape analysis.
-However, they are unable to handle large scale scenes since he computation and memory cost grows with the cube of the resolution.
-To address the limits of high computation and memory cost,~\cite{ma2019binary} transforms the inputs and parameters into binary values which largely accelerates the neural network by bit-wise operations.
-Another family of methods~\cite{wang2017o-cnn, yuan2018ocnet, klokov2017escape} represent the volumetric shape with octree structure, which require less computation and memory cost but achieve even better accuracy in shape analysis tasks. \cite{prokudin2019efficient} proposes to encode point clouds with a fixed-length feature vector of basis point sets (BPS), which can be computed efficiently with several standard neural network architectures.
-To our knowledge, the accuracy of BPS is the highest among all existing voxel-based methods.
+However, they are unable to handle large scale scenes since the computation and memory cost grows greatly with the cube of the resolution increases.
+To address the limitation of high computation and memory cost, the works~\cite{ma2019binary, 3DSparseConvolutional2021, 3DVoxelCapsule2020, CAI2021} transform the inputs and parameters into binary values which largely accelerates the neural network by bit-wise operations.
+Another family of methods~\cite{wang2017o-cnn, yuan2018ocnet, klokov2017escape, VoxTr2021, Wang-2022-dualocnn} falls in the volumetric shape with octree or sparse structure, which require less computation and memory cost but can still achieve a good accuracy in shape analysis tasks.
+Prokudin et al. \cite{prokudin2019efficient} proposes to encode point clouds with a fixed-length feature vector of basis point sets (BPS), which can be computed efficiently with several standard neural network architectures.
+The accuracy of BPS based approach is pretty high among all existing voxel-based methods.
+Some volumetric methods are fast and avoid high memory and computation cost \cite{maturana2015voxnet, real-time}, but they are not able to achieve a relatively high recognition accuracy.
+In general, the 3D convolution operations in volumetric CNNs usually take a lot of computational consumption.
+The number of parameters evolved in the fully connected (FC) layers can be huge, leading to great memory and storage.